hiqdev/payment-icons/docs/readme/Installation.md

 This package can be installed as:
-- Bower package
+- Bower package `payment-icons`
-- NPM package
+- NPM package `payment-icons`
-- Composer package
+- Composer package `hiqdev/payment-icons`